 INDIANA SOCCER OLYMPIC DEVELOPMENT PROGRAM GOALKEEPER SCHOOL

-Beginning in the 2014-2015 season Indiana Soccer ODP will offer a Goalkeeper School for all players interested in refining the craft of goalkeeping.
+Indiana Soccer ODP will offer a Goalkeeper School for all players interested in refining the craft of goalkeeping.
 Goalkeeping is a unique and specialized position.
 To assist in both the mental and athletic growth and development of goalkeepers in the state of Indiana, the Indiana Olympic Development Program Goalkeeper School is designed to challenge goalkeepers of all skill levels in the technical, tactical, and psychological demands of the position.
 This is accomplished through the use of a progressive curriculum that gradually builds on technical skills, tactical recognition and situational game management, and fitness specific to the demands of the position.
 This program is for all players in the state of Indiana regardless of affiliation or league.
 Indiana Soccer ODP welcomes any goalkeeper that is interested to participate.
+If you have questions about this program, please contact John Carter.